On the extended Whittaker category

 \begin{notat} Let $\Y \to \Ran$ be a prestack over $\Ran$.
-We say that $\Y \to \Ran$ is a relative indscheme (resp., group indscheme, vector bundle, ...) if $\Y_{X^I} \to X^I$ is an indscheme (resp., group indscheme, vector bundle, ...) over $X^I$ for any $I \in \fset$.
+We say that $\Y \to \Ran$ is a relative indscheme (resp., group indscheme, vector bundle, and so on) if $\Y_{X^I} \to X^I$ is an indscheme (resp., group indscheme, vector bundle, and so on) over $X^I$ for any $I \in \fset$.

 In particular, when $\Y \to \Ran$ is a relative indscheme, $\Y$ is a \emph{pseudo-indscheme}, in the terminology of \cite{GL:contr}, expressed as the colimit of $\Y_{X^I}$ along closed embeddings.

 When dealing with pseudo-indschemes, we use the definition in \cite{R}, slightly different from the one in \loccit: for us, pseudo-indschemes are always equipped with a presentation and maps between them are supposed to be compatible with the presentations. \end{notat}